WATechnology STOP Wasting Shielding Gas

 The gas savings can be stated several ways.
 In the base test, with the normal gas delivery hose 300 CF of gas was consumed welding 236 parts.
 With the GSS they consumed only 300 CF x 236/632 = 112 CF for that same number of parts.
 Therefore 300 CF-112 CF = 188 CF is wasted with their normal system!
 And the GSS still provides the proper amount of extra gas at the weld start and maintains the pressure in the hose to automatically compensate for restrictions.

 Calculating the gas savings as a percentage of prior use; (300 -112)/300 = 63% gas savings.
+Or said another way it takes 300/112 = 268% more gas to weld the same number of parts.
 After these impressive results, 25 GSS's were purchased for the whole shop.

 After several years of use they needed another 10 GSS's for new MIG welders.
 They asked for more "Magic Hose!"